 Adult Education at Holy Trinity includes book studies, Bible studies, and video and discussion series.
 We strive to provide education from diverse viewpoints and encourage respectful communication so all have a chance to share their viewpoints and be heard.
 Adult Forum involves some reading between sessions, but Sunday school is a drop in experience for anyone who wants to give it a try!
 Opportunities change frequently, here is what we have scheduled right now:

-1:00-2:30 pm first and third Tuesdays of the month, September-June at Lakefront Plaza Community Room: First meeting of fall is on Tuesday, September 19.
-Current study is On This Spirit Walk by Henrietta Mann and Anita Phillips.
-New participants are welcome any time!
-Enter Lakefront Plaza by the main door and buzz the Community Room to enter.
+1:00-2:30 pm first and third Tuesdays of the month, September-June at Lakefront Plaza Community Room: New participants are welcome any time!
+Enter Lakefront Plaza by the main door and buzz the Community Room to be admitted.

 Adult Sunday School